 When the investor selects a fund manager, it is most likely to depend on the extent of risk that they are willing to take.
 Equities have been known to generate a return of at least 3.79% and the risk level of any large-cap equity fund.
 Bonds have recorded the largest return on investment and range from 8-9%.
 The risk for bonds largely depends on the kind of organization and is usually low compared to Equities and Central Government bonds which have been known to return 6% of the investment amount.

 Depending on the investment portfolio, the scheme has its own set of benefits and setbacks.

-As a part of the New Pension Scheme, the fund managers have raised the fee to 0.25%.
+- Intermediary Fees: As a part of the New Pension Scheme, the fund managers have raised the fee to 0.25%.
 Different points of presence which are the first point of interaction are entitled to collect 100 INR as registration fees.
 Initial contributors upload ranges from 20 INR to 25,000 INR depending on the investment amount.
-Other than this other services attract a minimum cost of 20 INR.
+Other than these other services attract a minimum cost of 20 INR.

-The Direct Taxes Codes has exempted NPS funds from taxation on withdrawals.
-However, there is an ongoing confusion on how the taxation is to be dealtwith.
+- Taxation on Maturity: The Direct Taxes Codes has exempted NPS funds from taxation on withdrawals.
+However, there is an ongoing confusion on how taxation is to be deal with.
 NPS also has proven to be more flexible when it comes to exposure in the equity market.
 Compared to other schemes NPS has proven to perform better when it comes to long term investments.

-It largely depends on the investors to decide whether they want to choose for a cost effective NPS or an expensive mutual fund investment.
+It largely depends on the investors to decide whether they want to choose for a cost-effective NPS or expensive mutual fund investment.